 The first stage was for 23 affordable homes at Fullers Close.
 With funding from the Community Housing Fund and other grants, initial development and feasibility work could be undertaken.
 Regular community engagement meant the community were behind the plan.
 Housing association Aster Homes came on board in 2019.
 Near a motorway, the scheme needed an additional £425,000 Community Housing Fund Infrastructure grant to cover additional major costs.

 Planning was approved because as they are CLT homes, they will remain affordable for rent by people with local links in perpetuity.

 Meanwhile, another 31 affordable homes were still needed so work started on phase two – 21 social rent and 10 shared ownership homes.
-Small exception sites were identified and the CLT and Aster Homes partnership whirred into action.
-A further grant from the Community Housing Fund meant Aster Homes were able to start feasibility quickly.
+An exception site was identified by the CLT and a £72,000 grant from the Community Housing Fund meant the CLT was able to start feasibility quickly.
 The CLT says, however, progress will slow without further CHF.

 Over 50 people, all with links to the village, moved into Fullers Close in time for Christmas 2020.
 Work on the other homes continues.
 The CLT is already looking at a third project.

 New affordable homes in an area of deprivation where developers wouldn’t build - Leeds Community Homes

 CLT Leeds Community Homes is about to build 34 new affordable homes in Armley, one of the most deprived parts of the city on land that no developer or housing association was willing to build on.
 The new homes will be funded in part through a community share offer.

 Leeds has many housing challenges.
 The council says the city needs 70,000 new homes and it owns this derelict land in Armley and wants new housing on it.
 But it is land with challenges for building as it is very sloped.
 Plus house prices and rents in the area are very low so returns would be low given the additional building costs.
 As a result, no one else wanted to build on them.